 - Is not something unique to you, like your dog’s name, your birthday or your anniversary

 Some people simply hit random keys on their keyboard to create a password that fits these guidelines.
-But, you’d still want to make sure your password is as secure as can be.
+However, people are notoriously bad at producing random passwords and typically end up following one of several patterns.
+That is at odds with making sure your password is as secure as can be.

 2) Use Different Passwords

 It’s tempting to use the same password for everything, but when you do so, you run the risk of all of your accounts being compromised in one fell swoop.
 Even if you rotate between the same few passwords, all it takes is one leak or hack for someone to suddenly have access to much, if not all, of your login information.